mallio/orbited/README.md

 * `stomp_host` and `stomp_port`: The location of your STOMP server

 Configuration settings used to generate the Orbited config file:
 * `reactor`: Which Twisted reactor to use.
 Possible values are 'select', 'epoll', and 'kqueue'.
 Select is the only one that will work in Windows.
-[More info...](http://orbited.org/wiki/Configuration#reactor)
+[More info...][7]
 * `morbidq`: Tells the Orbited server to use its built in MorbidQ STOMP server.
 This is not reccomended for production, but is convienient for development.
 * `restrict_access`: Make the Orbited server only proxy requests to the STOMP server when the request comes from the host and port specified for the Orbited server.

-Once you are happy with the settings in orbited.yml, type
+Once you are happy with the settings in `orbited.yml`, type

 	script/generate orbited_config

-This will generate config/orbited.cfg.
+This will generate `config/orbited.cfg`.
 If you wish, you can further configure your Orbited server by editting this file, but if you run the generator again, your changes will be overwritten.
-For possible options, see the [Orbited configuration page](http://orbited.org/wiki/Configuration).
+For possible options, see the [Orbited configuration page][6].

 ## Usage

 Now that everything is set up, you can have Orbited running with your app in just a few steps.

-In the &lt;head&gt; of the view you want to use Orbited in, add the following lines:
+In the `<head>` of the view you want to use Orbited in, add the following lines:

 	<%= orbited_javascript %>
 	<%= stomp_connect('hello') %>